Eric Hager: Partner Specializing in Appellate and Complex Litigation

-Eric Hager is a partner in the Firm’s Quito, Ecuador office.
-His practice includes appellate, commercial litigation, securities & financial regulatory litigation, complex civil litigation, land use litigation, and trust litigation.
+Eric Hager is a partner in Conrad & Scherer’s Quito, Ecuador office.
+His practice focuses on appellate litigation, commercial litigation, securities and financial regulatory litigation, complex civil litigation, land use litigation, and trust litigation.

-Mr. Hager is fluent in Spanish, resides in Quito, Ecuador, and has traveled extensively throughout South America’s Andean region on business.
+Eric is fluent in Spanish and resides in Quito, Ecuador.
+He has traveled extensively throughout South America’s Andean region on business, giving him a deep understanding of the local legal and business landscapes.

 AWARDS/RECOGNITIONS